Welcome to my PlentyBread review! So you want to know whether it is a scam or legit?

 But they just play on your desire to earn money online effortlessly.

-This is a popular trick these sites use to drag in as much gullible newbies as possible.
+This is a popular trick these sites use to drag in as many gullible newbies as possible.

 They’ll give you a few tasks to do, and you might even end up making some money completing these tasks.